FREE SHIPPING FROM UKULELES TO ALL MEXICO

 In the case of the jarana it should be noted that we have two different versions, the Jarocha and the Huasteca, both variations arise due to their geographical separation but converge in rhythms and tradition.

-The Jarocha jarana is also a type of instrument that is used in the Son Jarocho or Son Veracruzano and is in charge of bringing harmony and is executed with syncopated strumming.
+The jarana Jarocha is also a type of instrument that is used in the Son Jarocho or Son Veracruzano and is in charge of bringing harmony and is performed with syncopated strums.

 It exists in a wide variety of sizes and records, which allows enriching the group's timbre.
 Because of their dimensions, they are classified as: Jarana third of 80-100 cm, second (70-80 cm), first (55-70 cm), mosquito (smaller than 50 cm) and finally the smallest, called chaquiste, about 30-40 cm.